we have the answers

 • Aquaflex has NO pH LIMIT.

-• Aquaflex actually cures under water.
+Aquaflex will cure under water.

 When using Aquaflex it is NOT necessary to conduct ANY moisture evaluations prior to installation per ASTM F1869, F710 or F2170 respectively.
-Aquaflex does not require a sub-slab moisture vapor barrier exists (ASTM E-1745).
-Aquaflex is completely waterproof, it just doesn't matter.

-The warranty for adhesive bond is an implied warranty provided by the flooring manufacturer.
-The adhesive is manufactured by a third party and the expressed warranty of construction lies solely with them.
-Epoxy mitigation is of no consequence and has no legal impact on the flooring manufacturers warranty claim.
-Probably why they like recommending it.
-Epoxy mitigation is simply a recommendation, never a condition of sale.
+The warranty for adhesive bond is an “implied” warranty provided by the flooring manufacturer.
+The adhesive is manufactured by a third party and the “expressed” warranty of construction lies solely with them.
+Epoxy mitigation is of no consequence and has no legal impact on the flooring manufacturer’s warranty claim (probably why they like recommending it).

 Aquaflex should be recommended whenever moisture measurements per ASTM F2170 exceed 90%RH.
-Keep in mind that ASTM F 2170 has a margin of error of +/- 3% above 90% insitu RH.
+Keep in mind that ASTM F 2170 has a margin of error of +/- 3% above 90% in situ RH.
 90%RH is a good line of demarcation.
 90%RH represents the typical performance threshold for water based flooring adhesive.
-Remember it's not the moisture in the concrete but the elevated pH that destroys (i.e., hydrolyzes) the adhesive.
-This means that the flooring industry never actually measures the true cause of flooring failure.
-THAT'S RIGHT!, the ASTM tests are not testing what causes adhesive failures in the first place!
-If the floor is expected to receive excessive maintenance procedures than mitigation may not be effective.
-Topical sourced moisture is excluded from warranty consideration for all high moisture solutions available, save for one...
-Aquaflex.

 Aquaflex has been tested with virtually all flooring materials.
 Aquaflex is available in several formulations suitable for use with VCT, Sheet Vinyl (VSF), Rubber, Lino, Wood, SPC, LVT and some various “One Off” specialty materials.